 How Much Will it Cost to Put New Roof Felt Under Tiles?

 If you own a residential property, it will cost approximately £200 to replace a small patch of roof felt under your tiles.
 However, if the damage is extensive, you can expect to pay a lot more.
 For example, if your entire roof needs replacing, it can cost anything from £2,300 to £7,300.

-There are several other factors that can add to the overall cost of your roofing project, including:
+There are several other factors that can add to the overall change cost of your roofing repair project, including: